Effective and efficient modeling of the hydrodynamics for bacterial flagella: The resistance and mobility matrix

-As an example, in Fig. \ref{fig:fig7}(a), we compare the translational velocities of two equal spheres dragged by forces $\textbf{F}$ and $-\textbf{F}$ computed by the grand resistance matrix and RPY tensor, respectively.
-Rather than moving very slowly toward one another, two spheres would physically touch and overlap if there were no other repulsive forces present to prevent contact.
-Using the grand resistance matrix, we find that the translational velocity gradually tends to $0$ as $s$ approaches $2.0$, which is very different from the result obtained by the RPY tensor.
-The grand resistance matrix constructed here automatically prevents the overlapping of spheres, enabling us not to need to introduce repulsive potential \cite{Schroeder2004,Loi2011non,Jendrejack2003,Jendrejack2004,Ando2013,Schlick1992}.
+As an example, in Fig.~\ref{fig:fig6}(a), we compare the translational velocities of two equal spheres subjected to forces $\mathbf{F}$ and $-\mathbf{F}$, calculated using the TMM and the RPY tensor, respectively.
+Instead of moving very slowly toward each other, the two spheres would physically touch and overlap when using the RPY tensor.
+In contrast, using the TMM, we find that the translational velocities gradually approach zero as $s$ approaches $2.0$.
+This result differs significantly from that obtained using the RPY tensor and reveals the importance of near-field lubrication effects.
+The grand resistance matrix calculated using the TMM automatically prevents sphere overlap, eliminating the need to introduce a repulsive potential \cite{Loi2011,Schlick1992,Jendrejack2003,Jendrejack2004,Schroeder2004,Ando2013}.

-The prediction of the no-slip boundary condition is $\left[(U_{y}^{1}-U_{y}^{2})+a(\Omega_{z}^{1}+\Omega_{z}^{2})\right]/\left(U_{y}^{1}(\infty)-U_{y}^{2}(\infty)\right)=0$ at $s=2$, where $U_{y}^{1}(\infty)=F/6\pi\mu a$ and $U_{y}^{2}(\infty)=-F/6\pi\mu a$, where $\textbf{U}$ and $\boldsymbol{\Omega}$ are the translational and rotational velocities of the centers of the spheres, respectively.
-In order to demonstrate that the grand resistance matrix satisfies the no-slip boundary condition, two equal spheres are lined along the $x$-axis, and then the forces $\textbf{F}$ and $-\textbf{F}$ are applied to the two spheres along the $y$-axis, respectively.
-The numerical simulation is found to match our prediction at mall separation distance $s\to 2$, as shown in Fig. \ref{fig:fig7}(b).
-This means that the no-slip boundary condition has been approximately achieved at the point 'A' of closest approach, and the transverse translation vanishes, but rotation is still possible.
-The reason why the result slightly deviates from $0$ when $s\to 2$ is that we neglect the higher-order terms when calculating the matrix $\mathcal{R}$.
-These higher-order terms will increase the computational cost but have little impact on the results.
-The result calculated by the Rotne-Prager-Yamakawa (RPY) tensor is significantly different from our prediction.
+The prediction for the no-slip boundary condition is $\left[(U_{y}^{1}-U_{y}^{2})+a(\Omega_{z}^{1}+\Omega_{z}^{2})\right]/\left(U_{y}^{1}(\infty)-U_{y}^{2}(\infty)\right)=0$ at $s=2$, where $U_{y}^{1}(\infty)=F/6\pi\mu a$ and $U_{y}^{2}(\infty)=-F/6\pi\mu a$, with $a$ being the radius of the sphere, $\mu$ is the dynamic viscosity, and $\mathbf{U}$ and $\boldsymbol{\Omega}$ representing the translational and rotational velocities of the centers of the spheres, respectively.
+To demonstrate that the grand resistance matrix calculated using the TMM approximately satisfies the no-slip boundary condition, two equal spheres are lined up along the $x$-axis, and the forces $\mathbf{F}$ and $-\mathbf{F}$ are applied to the two spheres along the $y$-axis.
+The numerical simulation matches our prediction at a separation distance of $s\to 2$, as shown in Fig.~\ref{fig:fig6}(b).
+This indicates that the no-slip boundary condition has been approximately achieved at the closest point 'A', where the transverse translation vanishes but rotation remains possible.
+The slight deviation of the result from zero as $s\to2$ is due to neglecting higher-order terms in the calculation of the matrix $\mathcal{R}$, these terms increase computational cost but have little impact on the results.
+The results obtained using the RPY tensor differ significantly from our prediction.